Kwenta/kwenta-state-log/kips/drafts/kip-61.md

 -Rewards from Tier 1 and Tier 2 will be awarded to the first 2,500 unique users to complete each individual bounty or bonus.
 Users must be eligible to receive rewards from Tier 1 in order to qualify for Tier 1 bonuses or Tier 2 rewards.
 Users m ust be eligible to receive rewards from Tier 2 in order to be eligible for Tier 2 bonuses.
 -
--In the case that 2,500 eligible users have completed Tier 1 actions and 21 days has passed, unallocated $OP may be reallocated to this program, or other incentive programs or marketing initiatives at the discretion of the treasury.
+-In the case that 2,500 eligible users have completed Tier 1 actions and 21 days has passed, unallocated OP may be reallocated to this program, or other incentive programs or marketing initiatives at the discretion of the treasury.
 -
--In the case that $OP tokens have not been claimed 180 days after the launch of the incentive program, tokens may be clawed back and used at the discretion of the treasury for future incentive programs or marketing initiatives.
+-In the case that OP tokens have not been claimed 180 days after the launch of the incentive program, tokens may be clawed back and used at the discretion of the treasury for future incentive programs or marketing initiatives.
 +**Competition**

- Competition Prizes: 120,000 $OP
+ Competition Prizes: 120,000 OP

 -Method: Kwenta will be hosting 2 competitions to kickoff the launch of the Kwenta token.
 The OP token will be used to incentivize participation by being added to the prize pool.
 +Method: Kwenta hosted 2 competitions to kickoff the launch of the Kwenta token.
 The OP token was used to incentivize participation by being added to the prize pool.

  **DAO Contributors**

-@@ -149,38 +96,6 @@ Amount: 180,000 $OP
+@@ -149,38 +96,6 @@ Amount: 180,000 OP

  Method: Individuals who have contributed towards governance and development within the Kwenta DAO will receive 50% of the OP based on a Core Contributor-derived assessment of the value provided by the included members.
 50% of the OP would put towards Kwenta devDAO bounties, incentivizing development on top of Kwenta and Optimism.